 Because anonymity is important in the Contest, masks will be worn by all attendees.
 The moves of the baroque dance are published ahead of time on parchment posted around the citadel, so would-be dancers can impress by studying up on the moves.
-(Spending an hour studying the dance grants Advantage to appropriate rolls made during the dance.)
+(Spending an hour studying the dance makes the hero Confident during the event.)